Bhoomikakj21/plant_leaf_disease_detection/readme.txt

-UBID Final Project - Plant Leaf Disease Detection Using Deep Learning
+Plant Leaf Disease Detection Using Deep Learning

 Project Summary:
 This project implements a deep learning-based system to detect plant leaf diseases from images.